palexand/palexand.github.io/personal.md

 # Quotes

+> It is of course important that some efforts be made to verify the
+> correctness of assertions that are made about  a  routine.
+There  are
+> essentially  two  types  of methods available, the theoretical and the
+> experimental.
+In  the  extreme  form  of  the  theoretical  method a
+> watertight mathematical proof is provided for the assertion.
+In  the
+> extreme  form  of  the  experimental method, the routine is tried out
+> on the machine with a variety  of  initial  conditions  and  is
+> pronounced fit if the assertions hold in each case.

+Alan Turing (quoted by D. MacKenzie in _Risk  and Reason_)

 > ...
 It is an error to believe that rigor in the proof is the enemy
 >  of simplicity.
 On the contrary, we find it confirmed by numerous
 >  examples that the rigorous method is at the same time the simpler